-Before phones, email, and internet, letter writing was the way to communicate!
-Inevitably, however, letter writing has lost its place as the most popular mode of communication.
-It is much more convenient and efficient to give someone a quick call or write them an email.
-The disadvantage of electronic correspondence is the loss of personal touch: emails, calls, Facebook messages, and texts are intangible, and most will fall by the wayside as the days pass.
+Once upon a time, letter writing was the way to communicate!
+Now, however, letters can’t compete with the efficiency of phones, emails, and social media.
+The disadvantage of electronic correspondence?
+The loss of personal touch: digital messages are intangible, and most will fall by the wayside as the days pass.
 That’s where letters really shine: they capture a piece of the author with handwriting, ink choice, stationery, and enclosures.
-For that reason, letters stand the test of time — and they make the recipient feel very special!
-In today’s blog post, we’re going to examine how to write a standard and simple yet elegant letter.
+For that reason, letters stand the test of time — and they make the recipient feel special!
+(Need more reasons to write one?
+See this article.)
+Today, we’re going to examine how to write a simple and elegant letter.

 Continue Reading about Elegant and Effective Letter Writing Tips